 - Still have questions?
 Check out our FAQs

-If we need additional information from you to finalize your financial aid application, we will email you to let you know.
+We'll email you if we need additional information to finalize your financial aid application.
 Submit any requested documents as soon as possible so you don’t miss out on any aid.

-Between late February and early March, if you don't have any outstanding items, you will receive an email from our office notifying you that your financial aid offer is ready for you to view online and accept/decline.
+if you don't have any outstanding items, you'll receive an email from our office between late February and early March notifying you that your financial aid offer is ready for you to view online and accept/decline.
 Grants, scholarships and work-study are automatically accepted for you, but loans must be accepted in your student portal.
-If you choose to accept loans, you will be required to complete loan entrance counseling and Master Promissory Note (MPN).
-Both of these can be completed at studentaid.gov.
+You'll be required to complete loan entrance counseling and a Master Promissory Note (MPN) if you choose to accept loans.

 How we communicate with you

-As early as May, you will have access to Buff Portal and your official @colorado.edu email address.
-It is important to check both of these regularly.
+As early as May, you'll have access to Buff Portal and your official @colorado.edu email address.
+It's important to check both of these regularly.
 We send emails and assign ‘To Do’ items in the portal to notify you when we need additional information.